Ryan Kent: Fenerbahçe

+Seattle Sounders FC

+On 31 March 2025, Kent signed a one-year contract with Seattle Sounders FC of Major League Soccer for the remainder of the 2025 season.
+He was sought by the club to replace midfielder Paul Arriola, who had a season-ending injury a few weeks prior.
+Kent's contract includes an option for the 2026 season.
+He made his MLS debut on 19 April as a late substitute against Nashville SC.

 International career

 Kent scored two goals in two appearances for the England under-18 team.
 He made six appearances and scored one goal for the England under-20 team.

 Style of play

 Kent plays as a winger, comfortable on both flanks, but mainly playing as a left winger, he can also play as a second striker or an attacking midfielder.
 He is known for his dribbling ability running with the ball, especially with 'one-on-one situations', as well as his workrate and crossing ability.